 If you are moving with pets, then it can be quite a frightening experience for them.
-Even if they’re not scared, having them potentially getting in the way of the removal team can be dangerous.
+Even if they’re not scared, having them potentially get in the way of the removal team can be dangerous.
 Bring blankets, beds, food dishes, toys and treats with you and keep your pet in a separate room away from the hustle and bustle.

 Be sure to check on them regularly and give them attention so that they feel safe and comfortable.
 Cats can be especially tricky to handle during a move, as they are either unhappy in their carrier or just want to get away from it all.
 So be sure that the room is secure so that any chance of them escaping through open doors or windows is minimal.

 Once the removal team has left, it’s time to continue unpacking.
 Moving is a huge deal and takes a lot out of you, both emotionally and physically.
-You might want to wait until the next day to get fully stuck in everything.
+You might want to wait until the next day however to not get fully stuck in everything.
 Maybe try and use the old Feng Shui methods when arranging your furniture.
 Until then, get your bed sorted so that you can crash when you want to, order the obligatory takeaway to celebrate the first night in your new home and crack open the bubbly - you’ve earned it!